 Behind the Recipe

 This grinder is inspired by traditional deli-style sandwiches that focus on warm bread, savory meats, and melted cheese.
 By keeping the ingredients simple, each layer stands out without competing for attention.
 Toasting the bread adds structure, warming the meats enhances their flavor, and melting the cheese brings everything together into a cohesive bite.
+This version skips lettuce and tomato in favor of a warm, melty deli-style grinder.

 Why You’ll Love This Recipe